Robert Matthews (religious figure)

 Robert Matthews (1788–c.
 1841) was an American carpenter, businessman, and religious figure who gathered a cult-like following in 1830s New York.
-His aliases included Robert Matthias, Jesus Matthias, Matthias the Prophet, and Joshua the Jewish Minister.
+His aliases included Robert Matthias, Jesus Matthias, Matthias the Prophet, The Prophet Matthias, and Joshua the Jewish Minister.
+Newspapers on the other-hand often called him by names such as "Matthews the Imposter."
 Matthews successfully converted three wealthy businessmen who helped fund the founding of a settlement he called The Kingdom, in Sing Sing village, New York.
-The Kingdom, also known as Mount Zion, eventually became involved in adultery, bankruptcy, and suspected murder; consequently landing Matthews in jail.
+The Kingdom, also known as Mount Zion, eventually became involved in adultery, bankruptcy, and the suspected murder of Elijah Pierson; consequently landing Matthews in jail.
 He is also remembered for his brief encounter with Joseph Smith, the founder of the Latter Day Saint movement.

 Early life and career

 Matthews was born in 1788 in the farming village of Cambridge, in Washington County, New York, and was raised an Anti-Burgher Presbyterian.
 In 1795 both of his parents died, leaving him along with his four brothers and five sisters to the care of kin and neighbors.

 In 1806, Robert began learning carpentry and by 1808 had moved to Manhattan.
 After accusations of assault and battery on a female (possibly his sister-in-law), Robert returned to Cambridge and set up a successful business.
 During this time Matthews made occasional visits to New York City and met Margaret, who he married in 1813.
 Robert's business went bankrupt shortly thereafter in 1816.
 He went with his family back to Manhattan, where he recouped his losses, but two of his children died and a few years later he went bankrupt again.